NGH14/Learn-CSS/02.Nesting/README.md

 ## Example

-`_nesting.scss` is the simple implement of variable in sass.
+`_nesting.scss` is the simple implement of nesting in sass.
 Run the command below:

 ```cmd
 sass --watch _nesting.scss style.css